jamiejackson/response-header-filter/README.md

     ```
 In `<init-param>` use `<param-name>` tag to add your custom header and below use `<param-value>` to add value to your header.
 You can use multiple values for your header in `<param-value>` - just separate them by a new line.

+The `setHeadersAfterServlet` parameter controls whether headers are set before or after the Java application processes the request.
+ * If run before (default), then the application can clobber a header set by the filter.
+ * If run after, `setHeadersAfterServlet=true`, then the application will append any values to a header that was already written by the application.